Logo

 Steps for Resolving Discrimination Claims

-Effective resolution strategies include:
+Effective resolution strategies can include:

 Internal Resolution: Utilize the HOA's grievance procedures to address issues internally.